 Each month Patrons are the first to experience short story content created by the author and a private blog where various other bits and blurbs are shared.
 In the spirit of egalitarianism, only a single Supporter-level is offered.
 Everyone pays the same price and receives the same benefits when they choose to become a Patron.

-NOTE: When subscribing, please provide the email address you want to use to access the restricted FOR SUPPORTERS section of the website (sixstringcpa.com).
+NOTE: When subscribing, please provide the email address you want to use to access the restricted HIDEOUT (For Supporters) section of the website (sixstringcpa.com).
 Invitations will be sent to you after you subscribe below ASAP.
 However, note invitations do not go immediately.
 Please be patient as this creative (and small business) endeavor is a one-person show.
 Don't worry, you won't miss out on anything.
-Rock-n-Roll Reads stay posted so if your invite is delayed a day or two, you'll still be able to access the story and listen it and all the other content in the FOR SUPPORTERS section.
+Rock-n-Roll Reads stay posted so if your invite is delayed a day or two, you'll still be able to access the story and listen it and all the other content in the HIDEOUT (For Supporters) section.

 Thank you in advance for your support.
 It means a lot and is appreciated.